okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/ApplicationApi.md

 # **ActivateDefaultProvisioningConnectionForApplication**
 > void ActivateDefaultProvisioningConnectionForApplication (string appId)

-Activate default Provisioning Connection for application
+Activate the default Provisioning Connection

 Activates the default Provisioning Connection for an application.